-- The staff of the Special Collections Department at the Albin O. Kuhn Library, especially Tom Beck (chief curator) and Lindsey Loeper (university archivist).
+- The staff of the Special Collections Department at the Albin O. Kuhn Library, especially Tom Beck (chief curator, now retired) and Lindsey Loeper ’04 (university archivist).

-- The staff of UMBC’s Office of Institutional Research (OIR), especially Michael Dillon (associate provost) and Connie Pierson (assistant director).
+- The staff of UMBC’s Office of Institutional Research (OIR), especially Michael Dillon (associate provost) and Connie Pierson ’90, M.A. ’92 (assistant director).

-- UMBC’s Department of Planning and Construction Services, especially Joe Rexing (director and university architect) and Julianne Simpson (assistant director for planning).
+- UMBC’s Department of Planning and Construction Services, especially Joe Rexing (university architect, now retired) and Julianne Simpson (assistant director for planning).